cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 ********************************
 Brief Overview of T-Coffee Tools
 ********************************

-.. note:: We only give you the very basics here, please go to the **T-Coffee manual** for a more detailed description and available options for the different tools.
-You can also try the **T-Coffee tutorial** for a practical training on T-Coffee alignment and other functions using applied examples on published research data.
+We only give you the very basics here, please go to the **T-Coffee Main Documentation** for a more detailed description.
+You can also try the **T-Coffee tutorial** for a practical training on T-Coffee alignment and other tools using applied examples on published research data.

 Alignment methods
 =================
 T-Coffee
 --------
-Write or copy all your sequences (protein, DNA or RNA) in a given text file using one of the following format: Swiss-Prot, FASTA or PIR; then run T-Coffee with the following command line:
+Write or copy all your sequences (protein, DNA or RNA) in a given text file using one of the following format: Swiss-Prot, FASTA or PIR.
+Run T-Coffee with the following command line:

 ::

   $$: t_coffee sample_seq1.fasta

-This will output three files:
+When aligning, T-Coffee will always at least generate three files:

- - ``sample_seq1.aln`` : multiple sequence alignment (ClustalW format by default)
+ - ``sample_seq1.aln``  : Multiple Sequence Alignment (ClustalW format by default)
  - ``sample_seq1.dnd``  : guide tree (Newick format)
- - ``sample_seq1.html`` : colored MSA according to T-Coffee consistency color scheme (html)
+ - ``sample_seq1.html`` : colored MSA according to consistency (html format)

-.. tip:: In principle, the type of the sequences is automatically detected and the default methods adapted accordingly.
+In principle, the type of the sequences is automatically detected and the default methods adapted accordingly.
 Sometimes, however, this may fail either because the sequences are too short or contain too many ambiguity codes.
 When this happens, you are advised to explicitly set the type of your sequences using the flag **-type**.

 ::